nsidc/usaon-vta-docs/glossary.md

 ### Fields

-* `Object Type`: Type of Object - `Observing System`, `Data Product`, or `Application`
+* `Object Type`: Type of Object - `Observing System`, `Data Product`, or `Application`.
+   (_Multiplicity: 1..1; Format: Pick from Observing System, Data Product, or Application_)
-* `Short Name`: Short name/description of object, which would be displayed in the analysis to save space.
+* `Short Name`: Short name/description of the object, which would be displayed in the analysis to save space.
+   Preferably in the format [Organization acronym] [name], e.g. USGS Streamgage Network.
+   (_Multiplicity: 1..1; Format: Text_)
-* `Full Name`: Full name of the object, which can be left blank if it is the same as the `short name`
+* `Full Name`: Full name of the object.
+In the case where the full name is brief, this may be the same as the `short name`.
+   Preferably in the format [Organization acronym] [name], e.g. USGS Groundwater and Streamflow Information Program.
+   (_Multiplicity: 1..1; Format: Text_)
-* `Organization`: The entity responsible for operation of the observing system, data product, or application.
+* `Organization`: The entity/entities responsible for the operation of the observing system, data product, or application.
+   Preferably in the format [Full name] [acronym], e.g. National Snow and Ice Data Center (NSIDC).
+   (_Multiplicity: 1..n; Format: Text/List_)
-  It would be best to use standard names: https://ror.readme.io/docs/create-ror-powered-typeaheads-in-forms
+   * _NOTE_: future enhancement would be to use [Type-ahead standard names](https://ror.readme.io/docs/create-ror-powered-typeaheads)
 * `Funder`: The entity responsible for funding the observing system, data product, or application.
+Preferably in the format [Full name] [acronym], e.g. National Snow and Ice Data Center (NSIDC). (_Multiplicity: 1..n; Format: Text/List_)
-  It would be best to use standard names: https://ror.readme.io/docs/create-ror-powered-typeaheads-in-forms
+   * _NOTE_: future enhancement would be to use [Type-ahead standard names](https://ror.readme.io/docs/create-ror-powered-typeaheads)
 * `Country/Countries`: The countries contributing to running or funding an object.
-Use ISO 3166.
+   (_Multiplicity: 1..n; Format: Pick from [ISO 3166](https://www.iso.org/iso-3166-country-codes.html) or similar_)
-* `Website`: The URL to access the referenced object directly
+* `Website`: The URL to access the referenced object directly (_Multiplicity: 0..1; Format: URL_)
-* `Description`: Short summary of the object, including geographic or thematic scope.
-This could also be referred to as an abstract (see Arctic Data Center).
+* `Description`: Short summary of the object, including geographic or thematic scope. (_Multiplicity: 1..1; Format: Text_)
-* `Contact Name`: The name of a point of contact for the object, e.g. a data manager or program coordinator.
+* `Contact Name`: The name of a point of contact for the object, e.g. a data manager or program coordinator. (_Multiplicity: 0..1; Format: Text_)
-* `Contact Title`: The title of a point of contact for the object.
+* `Contact Title`: The title of a point of contact for the object. (_Multiplicity: 0..1; Format: Text_)
-* `Contact Email`: The email address for a point of contact for the object.
+* `Contact Email`: The email address for a point of contact for the object. (_Multiplicity: 0..1; Format: Email_)
+* `Tags`: Please add three or more tags to indicate thematic- or geographic- information about this object to aid in analysis and discovery. (_Multiplicity: 0..n; Format: Text_)
-* `Tags`: This is a user-defined field that admins can and will edit.
+   * This is a user-defined field that admins can and will edit.
 It creates additional flexibility in the analyis, for example allowing for a regionally- or thematically-focused `analysis`.
+   * For the early phase of this tool, the description above encourages users to include multiple tags, but the software does not require it.
+* `Version`: Match the version identification system used by the observing system, data product, or application managers.
-* `Version`: This field allows the `analyses` to reflect updates overtime.
-Likely this field will have to be open text so it can match the versioning information that the organization uses.
+   This field allows the `analyses` to reflect change over time.
+   (_Multiplicity: 0..n; Format: Text_)
-* `Persistent Identifier`: A standard way to refer back to the object's source, usually a ROR or DOI
+* `Persistent Identifier`: A standard way to refer back to the object's source, usually a DOI (_Multiplicity: 0..n; Format: Text_)
 * `Real`: A boolean indicating that an object is real (not hypothetical).
 Maybe could be called `hypothetical` instead?
+   (_Multiplicity: 1..1; Format: Boolean_)

 `Application` objects also include:
 * `Application Performance Criteria`: Text description of what the ideal performance of this data product looks like.
+   (_Multiplicity: 1..1; Format: Text_)
-* `Application Performance Rating`: 0-100 rating of the performance of the application compared to the `Application Performance Criteria` (0=No performance, 100 = perfect)
+* `Application Performance Rating`: 0-100 rating of the performance of the application compared to the `Application Performance Criteria` (0=No performance, 100 = perfect) (_Multiplicity: 1..1; Format: Number 0-100_)

   _NOTE_ We intend to do `current state` and `desired state` `analyses`.
 In a `desired state` `analysis`, the `real` field allows us to `desired state` (hypothetical) objects.
 For instance,